jaeman308/DESIGNBREW/README.md

 - AAU i want to be able to have a page that i will be able to upload inspirations.
 - AAU I want to have an edit and update pages to edit post and to delete a post.
 - AAU I want to be able to see my inspirations based on categories.
-- AAU I want to be able to see a community page where i can like others users inspo pics.
+- AAU I want to be able to see a community page.
 ### Stretch Goals
 - Figuring out and trouble shooting how to get the profile picture to upload on the page.
 Digging more into multer.
 - Better styling.
 Looking at how to style the forms to have a better attraction to users.
+- Put a heart to like a post.